victordsgamorim/BSc-Project-Assessment/README.md

 	$ sudo apt-get install php-curl php-gd php-mbstring php-mcrypt php-xml php-xmlrpc

 Each WordPress plugin has its own set of requirements.
 Some may require additional PHP packages to be installed.
-To test if PHP is working in collaboration with the web server, I needed to create a 'infor.php' file inse /var/www/html/
+To test if PHP is working in collaboration with the web server, I needed to create a 'infor.php' file insert /var/www/html/

 	$ sudo vi /var/www/html/info.php